mehraa/getdataAssignment2/Assignment2/README.md

 Merging Data
 =============
-After reading the required files into R, the script first merges all the data into one dataset called ???complete.data???.
+After reading the required files into R, the script first merges all the data into one dataset called complete.data.
 This is done by using separately using cbind on the X_test, y_test & subject_test, and the X_train, y_train & subject_train files.
 Thereafter the train and test data is combined into the complete.data dataset using rbind.

 Filtering Mean and Std values
 =============================
-grepl function is used on the V3 column of features.txt to check for all the feature names containing ???Mean??? or ???Std??? in their names.
+grepl function is used on the V3 column of features.txt to check for all the feature names containing Mean or Std in their names.

-Using the boolean vectors from the above step, a vector called ???required.features??? is created with only those features that have ???Mean??? or ???Std??? in their name.
+Using the boolean vectors from the above step, a vector called required.features is created with only those features that have ???Mean??? or Std in their name.

-The complete.data is subsetted to include only those features that are listed in ???required.features???.
-This becomes the ???final.complete.data??? dataset.
+The complete.data is subsetted to include only those features that are listed in required.features.
+This becomes the final.complete.data dataset.

 Activity Names
 ==============
-A combination of the ???for??? and ???if??? function is used to replace the numbers 1-6 in the Activity_Labels column of complete.data with the corresponding descriptive activity label from the activity_label.txt file.
+A combination of the for and if function is used to replace the numbers 1-6 in the Activity_Labels column of complete.data with the corresponding descriptive activity label from the activity_label.txt file.

 Variable Names
 ==============
-???colnames??? function is used to define the column names for the complete.data dataset.
-Column name 1 is Subject; column names 2-87 are the features selected in ???required.features???; column 88 is the Activity_Label.
+colnames function is used to define the column names for the complete.data dataset.
+Column name 1 is Subject; column names 2-87 are the features selected in required.features; column 88 is the Activity_Label.

 Tidy Data
 =========
 A 30x86 matrix is created to calculate the mean of each feature for each Subject.
-The ???tapply??? function loops over columns 2-87 in the final.complete.data to calculate the mean according to different levels of the Subject.
-This is referred to as the ???avg.by.sub??? dataset.
+The tapply function loops over columns 2-87 in the final.complete.data to calculate the mean according to different levels of the Subject.
+This is referred to as the avg.by.sub dataset.

 Similarly a 6x86 matrix is created to calculate the mean for each feature by Activity.
-The ???tapply??? function loops over columns 2-87 in the final.complete.data to calculate the mean according to different levels of the Activity_Labels.
-This is referred to as the ???avg.by.act??? dataset.
+The tapply function loops over columns 2-87 in the final.complete.data to calculate the mean according to different levels of the Activity_Labels.
+This is referred to as the avg.by.act dataset.

 The tidy.data is an rbind of the avg. by.sub and avg. by.act datasets.